LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

     * **Name**: Enter a brief, descriptive name for the template.
     * **Description**: Enter a brief description of the dialog’s functionality.
 This description is shown to bot developers when importing dialog templates.
     * **+ Add Dialog**: Select and add the dialogs upon which this dialog relies, if any.
 You can only select to include dialogs of type Dialog (no Fallback, Disambiguation, or Auto Escalation dialog).
 Keep this in mind when designing and building the dialog itself.
 For example, normal dialogs often rely on logic in a Fallback dialog, such as counting how many times a fallback has been triggered in a conversation.
 As you craft your dialogs and dialog templates, consider employing different techniques.
     * **Domains**: This is a read-only list of all the domains used by all the dialogs that are a part of the dialog template.
-All domain associations will be maintained when the dialog template is imported by others.
-However, only [prebuilt domains](intent-builder-overview.html#prebuilt-domains) are included in the actual import.
-If an associated domain doesn't exist within your organization or it isn't a prebuilt domain, you'll need to add it manually.
+During an import of this template:
+        * If the dialogs use [pre-built domains](intent-builder-overview.html#prebuilt-domains) that already exist within your organization, the domain/intent associations are updated accordingly.
+If the pre-built domains don't exist, they are added automatically.
+        *  If the dialogs use *custom domains* that already exist within your organization, the domain/intent associations are updated accordingly.
+If the custom domains don't exist, all assocations are removed.
+To avoid this, add the needed domains and intents before importing the template.
     * **+ Add Bot Environment Variable**: Click this, and add to this list the environment variables that the dialog template relies on.
     * **+ Add Global Function**: Click this, and specify the global functions that the dialog template relies on.
 Copy the needed functions in the left panel, paste them into the right panel, and click **Add**.